|Parukutty Nethyar Amma.|

 Parukutty Nethyar Amma (b.
 1874), (the daughter of Kurur Narayanan Namboodiripad and Chinnammu Amma Vadakkeruppa ) was the wife of Rama Varma Thampuran

 (reign:1914-1932).
 He was popularly known as Madrassil Theepetta Thampuran, because he died in Madras (now Chennai).
-The Nethyar Amma was a talented woman and was a member of the family that had the traditional honor of anointing the kings of Palakkad, Kerala.
-She had the distinction of being the first woman from the royal family of Kerala to have been awarded the Kaiser-i-Hind Medal by King George V in 1919 for public work and since then she had been known as Lady Rama Varma of Cochin.
+The Nethyar Amma, a talented woman, was a member of the family that had the traditional honor of anointing the kings of Palakkad, Kerala.
+She had the rare distinction of being the first woman from the royal family of Kerala to have been awarded the Kaiser-i-Hind Medal by King George V in 1919 for public work and since then she had been known as Lady Rama Varma of Cochin.
 On her maternal side, her mother was a member Padinjare Shrambhi house of the aristocratic Vadakke Kuruppath house of Thrissur

 Unexpected turn of events in the royal family put the ruling members in a fix with respect to successor to the throne in the aftermath of abdication of the present ruler.
 As fate would have it, Rama Varma Thampuran had to become a ruler again.
-In the olden days, Indian royal rulers seldom ever allowed the women of ruling class to take the responsibility of administration.
+In the olden days, Indian royal rulers seldom ever allowed the women of ruling class to take the responsibility of administration, part of the reason is their being prone to emotional outbursts and fatigue due to over work.
 As for Rama Varma of Cochin, a scholar he believed in women's equality.
 No doubt, the Nethyar Amma was entrusted with the management of state finance.
 Through various fiscal measures, trimming unwanted expenses, etc., she vastly improved the revenue and the government coffers, for the first time, showed increased revenue and surplus funds.

-The British rulers, who had the innate ability to outwit the villains of Shakespearean dramas when it came to diabolism and intrigues, decided to dethrone the Maharajah under some pretext because active, but subtle participation of the Nethyar Amma in the freedom struggle, went beyond the limits.
-The British higher ups succeeded in the abdication of the ruler on grounds of insanity and senility due to old age with a falsified medical certificate from an English doctor who was specially brought (for this purpose) to Cochin all the way from England.
-Subsequently the British got what they wanted and their British interests stood unopposed.
+The British rulers, who had the nasty ability to outwit the villains of Shakespearean dramas when it came to diabolism and intrigues, decided to dethrone the Maharajah under some pretext because active, but subtle participation of the Nethyar Amma in the freedom struggle, went beyond the limits of their tolerance.
+As planned before hand, the British higher ups succeeded in the abdication of the ruler on grounds of insanity and senility due to old age with a falsified medical certificate from an English doctor who was specially brought (for this purpose) to Cochin all the way from England.
+Subsequently, the British got what they wanted and their British interests stood unopposed.

 After the death of her husband, Maharajah Rama Verma in 1932, she limited her public participation.
 However, Nethyar Amma's close relations and her sons, like her, were nationalists and had close contact with Congress stalwarts and made valid contribution toward the development of Kochi.